squirrels-analytics/squirrels-analytics.github.io/docs/docs/topics/project-file.md

 - **credential** - Select a credential name defined in [environcfg.yml].
 - **url** - The SQLAlchemy URL.
 Placeholders for `{username}` and `{password}` can be included in the URL to substitute the username and password from the specified **credential**.

-If you need to use a different URL based on the environment, you can set an environment variable in [environcfg.yml] and use Jinja to substitute environment variables into "squirrels.yml" (such as `url: {{ my_conn_str }}`).
+If you need to use a different URL based on the environment, you can set an environment variable in [environcfg.yml] and use the "env_vars" dictionary in Jinja to substitute environment variables into "squirrels.yml".
+For example, `url: {{ env_vars.my_conn_str }}`.

 :::note